chgeuer/chgeuer.github.io/_posts/2016-01-27-configure-akamai-cdn-for-azure-media-services.md

 keywords: azure, video, akamai
 ---

-# How to configure Akamai CDN for Azure Media Services – A quick introduction

 Tl’dr: For this walkthrough, I assume you have some familiarity with Azure Media Services.
 I explain how the DNS setup, and Akamai configuration need to look like, to put Akamai CDN in front of your origin server for video streaming.

 [Microsoft Azure Media Services](https://azure.microsoft.com/en-us/services/media-services/) is Microsoft’s PaaS offering for video encoding, and delivery.
 Through encoding, customers transcode their great original video (sometimes called a 'mezzanine file') into a set of multiple MP4 files in various bitrates and resolutions (multi-bitrate asset).
 These individual MP4 files are then stored in Azure Blob Storage.
 An ‘[origin server](https://azure.microsoft.com/en-us/documentation/articles/media-services-deliver-content-overview/)’ can be used for [dynamic packaging](https://azure.microsoft.com/en-us/documentation/articles/media-services-dynamic-packaging-overview/) and streaming into various formats, such as HTTP Live Streaming (HLS), Microsoft IIS Smooth Streaming, MPEG-DASH, and Adobe HTTP Dynamic Streaming (HDS).